Unidata/netcdf-c/man4/netcdf-tutorial.md

   [[\<](#Intro "Previous section in reading order")]   [[\>](#Meteorological-Example "Next section in reading order")]       [[\<\<](#Intro "Beginning of this chapter or previous chapter")]   [[Up](#Intro "Up section")]   [[\>\>](#Examples "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------- ----------------------------------------------------------------- --- ------------------------------------------------------------------ ----------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.1 The Classic NetCDF Data Model {.section}
+1.1 The Classic NetCDF Data Model
 ---------------------------------

 The classic netCDF data model consists of *variables*, *dimensions*, and